 For a reliable data exchange, special arrangements had been closen with all involved, such as wind and environmental experts.
 On this basis, an integrative project development approach was promoted.
 Above all, this approach focuses on interface optimization and the utilisation of synergies.

-Today, the use of GIS has proved to be the best way to manage the high data amount and is established throughout the entire offshore project-development.
+Today, the use of GIS has proved to be the best way to manage the high data amount and is established throughout the entire offshore wind energy sector.

 |1998 − 1999|

 |Project Owner:||Johannes Dimas in cooperation with the Geological State Office Baden-Württemberg( 1998 − 1999)|

 |Funktion:||Diploma student at the Geological Institute Freiburg i.Br.|